Banking » Guides » What Is A Zero-Coupon CD?

 Experience

-Baruch Silvermann is a financial expert, experienced analyst, and founder of The Smart Investor, which helps consumers make better financial decisions.
-Silvermann’s areas of expertise include investing, banking, and credit cards.
+Baruch Silvermann is a financial expert, experienced analyst, and founder of The Smart Investor.
 Silvermann has contributed to Yahoo Finance and cited as an authoritative source in financial outlets like Forbes, Business Insider, CNBC Select, CNET, Bankrate, Fox Business, The Street, and more.
-Aside from being a finance expert, his background includes working as a business and financial analyst.
-Above all, he is passionate about teaching people how to manage their money and helping millions on their journey to a better financial future.

-Interest Rates Last Update: September 20, 2023
+Interest Rates Last Update: June 3, 2024

 The banking product interest rates, including savings, CDs, and money market, are accurate as of this date.